How Much Does a Pool Fence Cost?

 A pool fence costs between $1,500 to $10,000—but the peace of mind that a secure pool fence brings is worth every penny.

 If you’re enjoying leisurely afternoons at your backyard pool, you should consider adding a pool fence.
 Some areas actually require inground pools to be fenced for safety reasons, but pool fences can also add a measure of privacy if built high enough.
 But how much does a pool fence cost?
-There’s a wide range of costs from $1,500 to $10,000, though most homeowners will pay $6,500 on average.
+According to HomeAdvisor and Angi, there’s a wide range of costs from $1,500 to $10,000, though most homeowners will pay $6,500 on average.